-A significant part of the Company's lease contracts relates to the mobile networks (mainly rooftop tower sites).
+A significant part of the Group's lease contracts relates to the fixed networks (mainly rooftop tower sites).
 Many of these leases represent rolling (or 'evergreen') leases that continue until terminated.
 Factors considered in assessing the lease term are technology development and potential changes in business models.
-Based on an assessment of these factors, the lease term for the Company's leases relating to sites will normally be 7 years.
+Based on an assessment of these factors, the lease term for the Group's leases relating to sites and telco infrastructure will normally be 5 - 10 years.